-This extract from the Weekly Review in 1944 shows topsoil being sluiced away to expose the coal seam for mining.
-From the 1940s there was an increasing use of opencast methods, which were safer and allowed more of the coal to be removed.
-The first opencast mine on the West Coast opened at Charleston in 1944.
-The coal there was only a few metres below the ground’s surface.
+This extract from the Weekly Review in 1944 shows topsoil being sluiced away to expose a coal seam for mining.
+From the 1940s there was increasing use of opencast methods, which were safer and allowed more of the coal to be removed.
+The first opencast mine on the West Coast opened in 1944 at Charleston, where the coal was only a few metres below the surface.

 Using this item